 The second one allows you to choose a meta description for your website’s homepage.
 When people see your website’s home page in search results, they will see this description.

 This data is shown as metadata in your site.
 It is intended to appear in Google’s Knowledge Graph.
 You can be either a company, or a person.

 Recommended Settings For Post Types

-Now, the third tab of the Titles & Meta settings, Post Types, allows you to configure the default settings for all the post types on your website.
+Now, the second tab of the Search Appearance settings, Content Types, allows you to configure the default settings for all the post types on your website.